Tešanj

 Basic Information

-Today, visitors to the towers of the fortress can explore the Tešanj Museum with the exhibition "Tešanj Through the Centuries" and the original flag from the Battle of Mohács in 1526 — a precious exhibit that attracts tourists from all over Europe, especially from Turkey.
-Beside the fortress, the town is dominated by the 17th-century Clock Tower — one of only four in BiH that still keeps accurate time, and its clock mechanism brought from Vienna in 1890 has never failed.
-The Gazi Ferhad-beg Mosque from 1564, Eminagića konak, and mineral springs of world-class quality complete the picture of a town that blends deep history with authentic Bosnian life.
+Tešanj is a town that has guarded the same rocky hill for three millennia, and every conqueror who tried to change that met resistance.
+Tešanj Fortress, Gradina, one of the three largest in Bosnia and Herzegovina with an area of 5,600 m², was a stronghold of the Illyrians, Romans, Bosnian rulers, and Ottomans, and in 1697 it was the only fortress to withstand the fierce army of Eugene of Savoy — the Austrian army withdrew after three days of unsuccessful attacks.
+Today, visitors to the fortress towers can see the Tešanj Museum with the exhibition "Tešanj Through the Centuries" and the original flag from the Battle of Mohács in 1526 — a valuable exhibit that attracts tourists from all over Europe, especially from Turkey.
+Alongside the fortress, the town is dominated by the 17th-century Clock Tower — one of only four in Bosnia and Herzegovina that still keeps accurate time, and its clock mechanism brought from Vienna in 1890 has never failed.
+The Gazi Ferhad-beg Mosque from 1564, Eminagić House, and mineral springs of world-class quality complete the picture of a town that combines deep history with authentic Bosnian life.

 Guide for Tourists Visiting Bosnia and Herzegovina